On the Robustness of Langevin Dynamics to Score Function Error: Introduction

 where $\TV$ is Total Variation (TV) distance and $\varepsilon_{\rm score}^2$ is a suitable weighted average of the $L^2$ score estimation errors of $\grad \log \pi_0, \grad \log \pi_1, \ldots, \grad \log \pi_k$ with respect to $\pi_0, \pi_1, \ldots, \pi_k$ respectively.
 Such a result justifies the empirical success of diffusion models run with estimated score functions, such as those learned via score matching.

 In sharp contrast, \textit{the Main Question has not been answered for Langevin dynamics}.
-For an overview of related work: \begin{itemize} \item Several works such as \citet{das2023utilising, huang2024faster} have studied the robustness of Langevin dynamics to $L^{\infty}$ bounds on the score estimate $\hat s$.
-However $L^{\infty}$ bounds on the score function error do not arise naturally when learning the score estimate $\hat s$ from data in practice with score matching.
-Indeed, $L^2$ and more generally $L^p$ bounds on score estimation error with respect to $\pitarget$ are more realistic \citep{chen2023probability, koehler2023sampling, koehler2024efficiently}.\footnote{In this paper, $L^2$ and more generally $L^p$ norms are implicitly taken with respect to $\pitarget$ unless stated otherwise.} As per \citet{chen2023probability}, we cannot hope to learn the score in regions not well-covered by the data.
+For an overview of related work: \begin{itemize} \item Several works such as \citet{das2023utilising, huang2024faster} study the robustness of Langevin dynamics to $L^{\infty}$ bounds on the score estimate $\hat s$.
+However, $L^2$ and more generally $L^p$ bounds on score estimation error w.r.t. $\pitarget$ are more realistic than $L^{\infty}$ bounds when learning $\hat s$ from data with score matching \citep{chen2023probability, koehler2023sampling, koehler2024efficiently}.\footnote{In this paper, $L^2$ and more generally $L^p$ norms are implicitly taken with respect to $\pitarget$ unless stated otherwise.} We note \citet{lee2022convergence} studies the robustness of Langevin dynamics with $L^2$ error bounds on $\hat s$.
+See their Theorem 2.1, which requires an error bound that is often \textit{exponentially small in dimension}.
+Our Theorem \ref{thm:cone-tv} confirms the intuition in \citet{lee2022convergence}, showing that their result is sharp up to the constant in the exponent.

-We note \citet{lee2022convergence} studies the robustness of Langevin dynamics with $L^2$ error bounds on $\hat s$ (their Theorem 2.1).
-However, their Theorem 2.1 requires an error bound that is often \textit{exponentially small in dimension}, depending on the $\chi^2$-divergence between the initialization and $\pitarget$.\footnote{This $\chi^2$-divergence is $e^{\Omega(d)}$ for many natural initializations, such as those we consider here.} This is not a suitable assumption for generative modeling where one learns the score function to a prescribed constant error in extremely high-dimensional problems, as per e.g. \citet{song2019generative, song2020improved, karras2022elucidating}. \citet{lee2022convergence} noted informally that this dependence on $L^2$ score matching error, often exponential in $d$, is needed.
-Formalizing this remark into a proof is far from clear; our Theorem \ref{thm:cone-tv} exactly does so and moreover gives a lower bound on the necessary constant in the exponent.

 \item Langevin dynamics is a natural and widely used example of a Markov chain.
 Several works have studied the algorithmic robustness of Markov chains, dating as far back as \citet{schweitzer1968perturbation} to more recent investigations in \citet{gaitonde2025algorithmic, zuckerman2026markov}.
-For example, \citet{gaitonde2025algorithmic, zuckerman2026markov} study the behavior of Markov Chains with corrupted transitions.
-Our work performs a similar investigation in the context of score estimation error for Langevin dynamics -- a canonical, ubiquitous Markov chain in statistics and ML.
+Our work performs a similar investigation in the context of score estimation error for the canonical Langevin dynamics Markov chain.